vuestorefront/storefront-ui/packages/vue/docs/design/sizes.md

 ## Font sizes

-Below is the list of our standard sizes used for typography and its corresponding classes respectively:
+Below is the list of our standard sizes used for typography and its corresponding SCSS variables respectively:

 <SfDocsSizes/>

-These sizes are defined [here](https://github.com/DivanteLtd/storefront-ui/blob/develop/packages/shared/styles/variables/_sizes.scss)
+These sizes are defined [here](https://github.com/DivanteLtd/storefront-ui/blob/develop/packages/shared/styles/variables/_typography.scss)

-More information on how these classes are defined can be found [here](https://github.com/DivanteLtd/storefront-ui/blob/develop/packages/shared/styles/helpers/_typography.scss).

 ## Icon sizes